-Genuine leather he super low priced bottom half of the hide has no grain and the fibers are looser.
+Genuine leather is the super low priced bottom half of the hide that has no grain and the fibers are looser.
 It's sold to low quality companies somewhere over the sea whose craftsmen have soft little tear stained hands.
 That leather wallet falls apart because it can't keep the moisture in or out very well and dries out quickly.

 The bottom half of the hide is called split or genuine leather and is painted and shined up to look pretty.
 That's like a roofer PAINTING pretty shingles on the decking of your roof instead of laying shingles down.